Lumavate-Team/documentation/PROPERTIES.rst

 Toggle
 ^^^^^^

- Toggle allows studio users to set a boolean value using a toggle.
-The toggle is labled "on" and "off".
+ Toggle allows :ref:`studio <studio>` users to set a boolean value by toggling a toggle on or off.

  .. code-block:: javascript